Velmurugan Borewells: Production

-The film is directed by Gopi of Malayan fame.
-Comedian Ganja Karuppu turned producer with this film and bought a borewell truck for the film.
+Ganja Karuppu turned producer with this film and bought a borewell truck for the film.
 Aarushi, who starred in Azhagan Azhagi (2013), worked on this film alongside another unreleased Mahesh-starrer Adhithalam.
-Ragasya was cast opposite Ganja Karuppu.
-The film reportedly has a similar storyline to Lingaa (2014); however, director Gopi claims that this film's storyline is not inspired from that film.

 Soundtrack

-Music by Srikanth Deva.
-Ameer, Samuthirakani, AR Murugadoss and Karu Pazhaniappan attended the film's audio launch.
+The music was composed by Srikanth Deva.

 Reception

 A critic from iFlicks wrote that "Kanja Karuppu who has produced this film has done his part with good comedy.
 Songs are good in Srikanth Deva's music.
 Director M.P.Gopi gets an appreciation for filming a normal village story to a beautiful screenplay".
-A critic from Dinamalar noted how it was "comforting that the film was not needlessly boring" while also praising the acting, music and cinematography.
-A critic from Maalaimalar called the film funny.
+A critic from Dinamalar noted how it was comforting that the film was not needlessly boring while also praising the acting, music and cinematography.
+A critic from Maalai Malar called the film funny.

-Controversy

-After the film's failure at the box office, Ganja Karuppu went into debt.
-During the production of the film, the film stopped midway due to lack of money.
-Ganja Karuppu loaned out his property land and finished the film.
-He lodged against Gopi and executive director Kalaiyappan for not returning the land.